linkwin/traveling-spaceman/README.md

 # Traveling Spaceman

+Originally made by a team of student for Global Game Jam 2015.

-A unity 2D game to aid students in leaning graph and searching algorithms.
+A unity 2D game to aid students in learning graph and searching algorithms.